Research Associate in High Energy Physics

 Salary range: £41,593 - £49,210 per annum

-Fixed Term: three years in the first instance, with possibility of extension
+Fixed Term: Three years in the first instance

 You will hold a PhD* in a relevant area or have an equivalent level of professional qualifications and experience.

 You must also be able to demonstrate the following essential criteria:

 · A strong track record with clearly defined individual contributions